 - Text should be a minimum of single-spaced.

 - There should be a wide, clear space separating text columns.

 Document Design Checklist Colours, Images, Graphs and Visuals

-Use paper that weighs at least 90 grams per square metre (GSM).
+- Avoid shadowing by using heavier paper.
+Use paper that weighs at least 90 grams per square meter (GSM).

-Bind documents so they can be opened out flat.
+- Bind documents so that they can be opened our flat.